LeenKharboutli/lyric-emotion-analysis/README.md

-# Analyzing Emotional Content in Lyrics with DistilBERT Classification
+# Analyzing Emotional Content in Lyrics using DistilBERT

 ![Graph visualization of analysis results](analysis_results.png)